Vishal7499/Text_to_speech/README.md

 # Text_to_speech
-A simple Desktop application using .Net
+A simple Desktop application using .Net C#